Physics-50/Module-2/docs/week1.md

 ---------------------------------------------------

+Now please use your spreadsheet to calculate the average measured $$x$$ value and associated uncertainty for each angle you measured.
+Your spreadsheet has been prepared with appropriate headings but you will need to enter the formulas.

 ## Summary

 This investigation will be part of your final deliverable, which will be evaluated partially based on the strength of the conclusions that you are able to support with evidence from your data.